 Contacts are considered a medical device and people use them mostly to improve their vision.
 But even if you don’t need contacts to improve your vision, ophthalmologist’s offices do carry fashion contacts that you can purchase even if you don’t need your vision corrected.
 Keep in mind that contacts that your ophthalmologist prescribes are regulated by the FDA.

-So if you are determined to wear fashion contacts this Halloween, you should book an appointment with an ophthalmologist to schedule a contact lens exam.
+So if you are determined to wear them this Halloween, you should book an appointment with an ophthalmologist to schedule a contact lens exam.
 Once you have had an eye exam you will be fitted for contacts that fit your eye shape properly.

 But you should never wear contacts as a fashion statement unless you purchased them from an ophthalmologist and have a prescription.
-Fashion contacts that you can buy as a novelty item can seem like a great idea; however, purchasing them without a prescription could be extremely dangerous to your eye health.
+While they may seem harmless, purchasing them without a prescription could be extremely dangerous to your eye health.

 Remember that vendors mentioned above who are selling fashion contacts without a prescription are breaking the law.
 It is illegal for vendors to sell them; however, the store owners may not know that.
 So if you find them at any of the vendors mentioned above, please report it to the FDA.